 Reheating: The best way to reheat this casserole is in the oven.
 Preheat your oven to 350 degrees Fahrenheit and place the cinnamon rolls on a baking dish.
 Bake until heated through, about 15-20 minutes.
 You can also reheat individual pieces in the microwave for 30 seconds to one minute.

 The best type of apple for slow cooking is the Granny Smith apple.
-This variety of apple is tart and has a firm texture, which makes it ideal for baking and cooking.
+This variety of apples is tart and has a firm texture, which makes it ideal for baking and cooking.
 Other types of apples that would work well in this recipe include honey crisp, Braeburn, or pink lady apples.

 Yes, you can make this recipe ahead of time.
 Let the casserole cool completely, then transfer it to an airtight container and store it in the fridge for up to a week or in the freezer for up to three months.
 When you're ready to eat, reheat in the oven or microwave.

-Whether you're looking for a sweet breakfast or a tasty dessert, these slow cooker apple cinnamon rolls are sure to hit the spot!
+Whether you're looking for a sweet breakfast or a tasty dessert, these slow-cooker apple cinnamon rolls are sure to hit the spot!
 If you loved this slow cooker dessert recipe, be sure to try out our recipe for Crock-Pot Peach Cobbler with Cake Mix!

 Share It & Rate It